 Let’s have a quick reflect on this though.
-What does vary is Abilities and Traits.
-These could be seen as the things we like to do and the things we are good at, perhaps our strengths.
+Aside from mechanical skills, what does vary is Abilities and Traits.
+These could be seen as the things we like to do and the things we are good at.
 Sometimes those things are not easy so we have to put effort in to them to get good, but generally we gravitate towards what we can do easier than other things, or better than others.
 Tank, Healer, ranged or melee Assassin, or Specialist.
 Mostly people play to their strengths, which become their preferences.

 Talents though are the choices we make that enhance the Abilities and Traits.
-These could be compared to Values, Mission, Vision and whilst many players look for the ‘tried and tested’ some of the most effective players try unexpected combinations and get out of the ordinary results, especially if they work to synergise those talents with the strengths of their other team members.
+These could be compared to Values, Mission, Vision and whilst many players look for the ‘tried and tested’ some of the most effective players try unexpected combinations and get extraordinary results, especially if they work to synergise those talents with the strengths of their other team members.

 Like values, the same Talents are available to many but we mostly choose the ones that resonate with us.
 Whether they build on our Abilities or enhance others, they are a matter of choice and how we use them is often more important than the actual choices we make.